-You naturally want to know when your baby will start sleeping better and more like a "normal" person.
-Even though this is different for every baby and there is a wide range of what's considered "typical" there are general sleep patterns that almost all babies will follow.
-For some it will happen sooner, and some a bit later.
+You love your baby more than anything, but naturally want to know when your he'll start sleeping better and more like a "normal" person.
+Even though this is different for every baby and there is a wide range of what's considered "typical," there are general sleep patterns that almost all babies will follow.

-I'm not going to sugarcoat it and tell you it will happen overnight, but with patience and some extra parenting effort on your part, more and more sleep will come through that first year.
+I'm not going to sugarcoat it and tell you that perfect sleep will happen overnight, but with patience and some extra parenting effort on your part, more and more sleep will come through that first year.
 I promise!

 Why Knowing Your Baby's Sleep Patterns Can Help You

 Though some might say that ignorance is bliss, I prefer to be armed with as much information as I can be.
 When it comes to baby sleep, having an understanding of what your baby is experiencing at each stage and knowing the strategies that will help them can only help you both sleep better.
 And sooner.